Accessibility

 Why the visual layer is only part of the picture

-In my experience, some of the biggest issues have nothing to do with how something looks.
-They sit in how a product behaves, how it is structured, and how it responds to different ways of interacting with it.
-If those foundations are not right, no amount of visual will fix the experience.
+Some of the biggest issues I've encountered have nothing to do with how something looks.
+They sit in how a product behaves, how it's structured, and how it responds to different ways of interacting with it.
+You can have perfect contrast and still create something that is difficult to use.

 A product can look accessible on screen and still break down completely once the way it is being used changes.